bkryza/decorest/README.rst

-Based on the functionality provided by requests_ library in the form of session objects, sessions can significantly improve the performance of the client in case multiple reponses are peformed as well as maintain certain information between requests such as session cookies.
+Based on the functionality provided by requests_ library in the form of session objects, sessions can significantly improve the performance of the client in case multiple responses are performed as well as maintain certain information between requests such as session cookies.

 Sessions in decorest_ can either be created and closed manually: